FENIX-Platform/fenix-ui-catalog/README.md

 Results will be referred to the baseFilter criteria merged with the user selection.
 In case a user selects a criteria already defined in the base filter, the user choice will override the baseFilter one.

-# Selectors registry
+# Available Selectors

 It is possible to add custom selectors.
-In order to do so, use the `selectorsRegistry` option that will be merged to the defaults one.
+In order to do so, use the `pluginRegistry` option that will be merged to the defaults one.
 In case an added selector has the same `id` of a default one, the default one will be overridden.